Articles

 Tuolumne Access Restored!
 Lumsden Road Repaired and Open (CA)

 Access to the Wild & Scenic Tuolumne River at Lumsden Road was restored on May 14th of this year following several years of closure.
 American Whitewater has been working tirelessly, alongside numerous partners, to advocate for repair of the road since it washed out during severe winter storms in the winter of 2022-23.
-The infamous Cherry Creek run is back and the Main Tuolumne is better than it’s ever been!
-We want to show immense appreciation to the hardworking staff
+The infamous Cherry Creek run is back and the Main Tuolumne is better than it’s been in recent times.
+We want to show immense appreciation to the

 Read More